 Tips for Finding the Right Financial Advisor

 - Beacon Capital Management may not focus on individualized financial planning, but we can help you find a firm that does.
 Use our advisor matching tool.
-It links you with up to three different advisors in your area based on your individual needs.
+It links you with up to three different advisors in your area.

 - Fee structures can vary widely across advisors, and the difference can take a big chunk out of your balance.
 So make sure you know how prospective financial advisors get paid.
 Some work on a fee-only basis, which means they make money solely from clients.
 Other advisors may get a commission from vendors, in addition to the advisory fee they collect from clients, which may present potential conflicts of interest.